Your cart

 • Spray on each shoulder

-• Spray on the inside of the elbows
+• Spray on the inside of your elbows

 This section is directly related to the recommended places to spray your perfume.
-Those places are your pulse points.
+These places are your pulse points.

 By spraying on these warmer parts of your body, you will maximize the effect of the perfume and prolong its projection and longevity.

-This is achieved thanks to the heat of your body, which helps to spread the fragrance naturally.
-The neck area, behind the ears and the wrists will activate the perfume throughout the day.
+This is achieved thanks to your body heat, which helps to diffuse the fragrance naturally.
+The neck area, behind the ears, and wrists will activate the perfume throughout the day.

 6. Apply to hair

-For those who have problems with the duration of the perfume on the skin, another alternative is the hair.
+For those who have trouble with perfume lasting on their skin, another alternative is hair.
 Hair is known to retain perfume longer than skin and is a fantastic fragrance carrier.

-Be careful with the number of sprays, it is ideal that they are half of the usual ones, since perfumes with alcohol can dry out the hair.
+Be careful with the number of sprays; ideally, use half the usual amount, as perfumes with alcohol can dry out your hair.

 An ideal way is to spray the brush or comb with perfume and comb your hair a couple of times.